Jeffs0412/worldcup_database/README.md

 4. Import the database schema and data: `psql -d worldcup -f worldcup.sql`

-5. Verify that the database and tables were created successfully.

 ### Setting up Password Authentication

 By default, PostgreSQL prompts for a password when connecting to a database.
 However, you can automate this process by using the `PGPASSWORD` variable.
 Here's how you can set it up: